cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Configuration/ansible.md

       * `additional_args`: Additional `ansible-playbook` CLI arguments.
       * `extra_packages`: List of python packages to install on controller virtual env before running the playbook.
 If the manager has no internet connection this feature cannot be used.
       * `galaxy_collections`: List of Ansible galaxy collections to install on controller virtual env before running the playbook.
 If the manager has no internet connection this feature cannot be used.
+      * `roles`: A list of Ansible roles to be installed in working directory.
       * `tags`: A list of tags to execute in the order that you would like them executed.
       * `auto_tags`: We will generate a list of tags instead of using provided tags.
 (Boolean).
       * `number_of_attempts`: Total number of attempts to execute the playbook if exit code represents unreachable hosts\failure.